2017 was another year of exciting growth here at The $tingy Sailor!

 Many of you took the time to email me and introduce yourselves or to ask questions about projects here or that you read about elsewhere.
 I enjoyed hearing from you and offering suggestions.
 I look forward to finding out how your own projects turn out.

 Lastly, I want to extend my most humble and heartfelt thanks to those of you who used my links to shop on Amazon.
-Without paying extra, your support keeps this site free for everyone to enjoy.
+Without paying extra, you helped to keep this site free last year for everyone to enjoy.
 Please continue to use the links when you can.

 Would you like to know when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!